ThirdEyeData/Anomaly-Detections-Microsoft-Azure/README.md

 <br/><br/>
 Outlier Detections modules are inbuilt into the solution, and default machine learning models ready to be used.
 The data pipeline supports both cold path and hot paths, thereby enabling both batch and real-time analytics.
 The solution is completely deployable on the Microsoft Azure cloud in less than 15 minutes by clicking on one button.
 All required components of the solution are automatically created, initiated and populated with custom data as per the end-users requirements.
 Further customizations could take additional time.
 <br/><br/>
-Following are some visuals derived from web server log data:<br/>
+Following are some data visualizations derived from web server log data:<br/>
 ![](https://github.com/ThirdEyeData/Outlier_Detections_Weblogs_Analytics/blob/master/ThirdEye%20-%20Web%20Log%20Analytics%20-%20Power%20BI%20Visuals/Slide2.PNG)
 <br/>
 ![](https://github.com/ThirdEyeData/Outlier_Detections_Weblogs_Analytics/blob/master/ThirdEye%20-%20Web%20Log%20Analytics%20-%20Power%20BI%20Visuals/Slide3.PNG)